Land eyed for new Bell's in Broken Arrow going back up for sale, city officials told

-Broken Arrow officials say they've been told that the 102 acres near the Creek Turnpike purchased by a developer in hopes of bringing back Bell's Amusement Park will be going back up for sale.
+The 102 acres purchased by a developer near the east leg of the Creek Turnpike in hopes of bringing back Bell's Amusement Park will be going back up for sale, Broken Arrow officials say they've been told.

-Santa Cruz Seaside Co. purchased the land on the south side of Kenosha Street in August 2021, with plans that included a possible new version of the amusement park that Tulsans grew to love while it operated at Expo Square.
+Santa Cruz Seaside Co. purchased the land on the south side of Kenosha (71st) Street in August 2021, with plans that included a possible new version of the amusement park that was an iconic part of Tulsa history while it operated at Expo Square.

 However, city officials say the company never submitted an application for any kind of development on the property.

-A news release Wednesday states the California-based firm alerted Broken Arrow city management that it would not be pursuing development and will soon list the property for sale with a local real estate professional.
+A news release issued Wednesday says the California-based firm alerted Broken Arrow city management that it would not be pursuing development and will soon list the property for sale with a local real estate professional.

 “My company has been focused for most of the last year on other projects within our portfolio," Santa Cruz Seaside CEO Karl J. Rice said in an email to City Manager Michael Spurgeon.
-Rice added the company believes the land has potential as a "desirable location" but made the decision to try to sell.
+Rice added that the company believes the land has potential as a "desirable location" but made the decision to try to sell it.

 People are also reading…